elliotchau/ECO395M-Exercise-4/Exercise_4.md

     ## [9]  2.909216 388
     ## [10] 2.909216 388

+We then created a subset to only include a lift measure of greater than 2, a confidence measure greater than 0.3, and a subset with support greater than 0.035.
 We combine these three measures to create a scatterplot and a two-key plot.

-    ## To reduce overplotting, jitter is added!
-Use jitter = 0 to prevent jitter.

 ![](Exercise_4_files/figure-gfm/unnamed-chunk-39-1.png)<!-- -->

-    ## To reduce overplotting, jitter is added!
-Use jitter = 0 to prevent jitter.

 ![](Exercise_4_files/figure-gfm/unnamed-chunk-39-2.png)<!-- -->